 Continue cooking the tomato mixture until the excess liquid has boiled off.

 When the crumble filling has lost the majority of the liquid (but not all, or your crumble will be dry), transfer into your crumble dish(es).
+Stir in the remaining basil.
 Sprinkle the crumble mixture on top and bake in the centre of the oven for about 25 minutes until it is golden brown on top and you can hear it bubbling.

 Serve immediately with bread and a salad.